open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 ## Changing requirement level

-_Note: Requirement level compatibility applies to telemetry consumers only.
-When semantic convention is updated from version `X` to version `Y` in a backward-compatible manner, consumers that only support version `X` would be fully compatible with telemetry version `Y`._

-Requirement level change is backward compatible if and only if the set of cases when previous version populates it, is a subset of cases when new version would populate it.
+Semantic conventions may change requirement levels for attributes.
+Such change is considered backward-compatible if and only if telemetry consumers that only support initial version will stay fully compatible with the new version if this change is implemented by instrumentations.

 - Requirement level MAY be increased from relaxed to more strict level if it does not add new conditions that limit when attribute is populated.
 Examples of such changes are:
   - `Optional` to `Recommended`